g0v-data/g0v-hackmd-archive/notes/hqPa8fqIRY-yV7bHGmMpDA.md

 </div>
 ```

-By this means, such data will change depending on the condition at hand; this way one can see how it was (digits 1-10) and how it is now(digits 1-49) after pressing the F5 key.
+By this means, such data will change depending on the condition at hand; this way one can see how it was (digits 1-10) and now(digits 1-49) after pressing the F5 key.
 Besides, using Tailwind CSS classes such as (`p-2`, `border-b`, and `border-gray-200`) for each list item, gives them uniform styling thus improving user experience.

 Output: